unhm-programming-team/physics-simulator/readme.md

  - Create an object to encapsulate the Canvas object
  - Create a Phyics Object that contains references to Vectors and will re-set its X and Y accordingly
  - Like the pieces in `snakes_and_ladders`, a physics object should have a reference to its x and y coord, vectors for position, velocity, and acceleration, the shape(s) it draws, and the canvas object so it can move those shapes around.
 It will probably need a mass, though we may eventually want to abstract this, or have the option to abstract this, into a material.
- - There will have to be a game loop or other timing.
+ - There will have to be a timing loop to handle updates to physics objects based on their vectors and intervals.
  - There will need to be a way to pause and step time.
  - The time loop will need to go through the physics objects and update them according to their vectors
  - The time loop should run on a separate thread (really not too bad in Python!)